• Skip to primary navigation

 • Apricot & Vanilla Jam

-NB: I failed to read my own instructions properly so only gave this Peach & Apricot Jam 10 minutes on a rolling boil so the set is on the soft side but if you follow my instructions you’ll get a better set at 12 minutes.
-We like soft set jam so I won’t be reboiling this and it has firmed a little more since storing it in the fridge!
-But it’s better to under boil than over boil so I always recommend testing sooner than the time I get a set at as pectin levels vary depending of the level of ripeness of your fruit.
+NB: I failed to read my instructions properly, so I only gave this Peach & Apricot Jam 10 minutes on a rolling boil.
+The set is on the soft side, but if you follow my instructions, you’ll get a better set at 12 minutes.

 Byrleet Parish Day 1st Prize Winning Peach & Apricot Jam